jp-wright/nfl_betting_market_analysis/README.md

 There doesn't appear to be a divide as sharp as the model's feature importance results suggest there is between the spread and the next two most important features.
 After all, the difference in _Total DVOA_ and _Points Allowed per Game_ seem to be at least in the same ballpark as the spread for explaining the variance in the outcome of a game.
 Recognizing that a simple linear regression is not asking the same question as "which feature has the biggest impact" is important.
 Linear regression attempts to explain the variance in a target variable (game outcomes) as a result of changes in the independent variable (spread, DVOA, etc.).
 Feature importance is determined a [couple of ways](#feature-separation-and-importance), and generally measures the information gained about class separation, or purity, when a given feature is evaluated.
 That said, I was curious as to what was causing the apparent discrepancy and decided to dig a little deeper.

 ###### Prediction Confidence
-When a classifier makes predictions about which class to assign a data point to, it does so with a certain level of probability.
-Predicting result of a football game, for example, would wor
+Back in the [Receiver Operating Characteristic](#receiver-operating-characteristic) section, we discussed how a classifier makes predictions about which class to assign a data point to with a certain level of probability.
+We can access these probabilities for each prediction and investigate their results on a granular level.
+One reason to do this is, much like using the ROC curve, we want to identify different threshold ranges in which the model does well or poorly.

 **hist of class 1 proba**